ISLEcode/PHP-Standards/accepted/PSR-12-extended-coding-style-guide.md

 ### 4.1 Extends and Implements

-The `extends` and `implements` keywords MUST be declared on the same line as the class name.
+- [x] The `extends` and `implements` keywords MUST be declared on the same line as the class name.

-The opening brace for the class MUST go on its own line; the closing brace for the class MUST go on the next line after the body.
+<del>The opening brace for the class MUST go on its own line; the closing brace
+for the class MUST go on the next line after the body.</del>

-Opening braces MUST be on their own line and MUST NOT be preceded or followed by a blank line.
+<del>Opening braces MUST be on their own line and MUST NOT be preceded or followed by a blank line.</del>

-Closing braces MUST be on their own line and MUST NOT be preceded by a blank line.
+<del>Closing braces MUST be on their own line and MUST NOT be preceded by a blank line.</del>

 ~~~php
 <?php